RANUX/autotype/README.md

 Press esc if you want to exit

 ## How to run synth_voice
+Before run, change config file to your needs.
 Next command will generate audio files in "audio" folder:
 ```
 python synth_voice.py  sample.auto.py